-In addition, the Investment Manager may exclude companies that may be viewed as inconsistent with the ten principles of the UN Global Compact.
+In addition, the Investment Manager may exclude companies that may be viewed as inconsistent with the ten principles of the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
 However, the Investment Manager may invest in and/or hold such companies if the Investment Manager determines the company provides positive sustainability outcomes that may outweigh other non-sustainable issues.
 Such determination may be based on utilization of data and research, including from third party sustainability service providers and/or engagement with the company's management.